 American trap is shot with lead target ammo, with a shot size between 7 1/2 and 9, normally using 7 ½ or 8 size shot.
 Shells may contain a maximum of 1-1/8 oz. of shot.
 Maximum loads are generally only needed for long handicap or the second doubles shot

 The Amateur Trapshooting Association, with headquarters in Sparta, Illinois, is the governing body of U.S. and Canadian trapshooting.
 It regulates registered trapshooting competition.
-CRPC does not hold registered trapshooting competition because our facilities (two trap fields) are not adequate to host a registered tournament.
+We are ATA Certified and have many sanctioned shoots each year.

 The CR&PC trap program has a fun competitive shoot once/month run by the Trap Chairman.
 This is advertised via the club website calendar, e-mail list, posted on bulletin boards at the club, and sent to the local newspaper.
 Each month follows a different theme and program.
 Most fun shoots are shot from the handicap 27 yard line.
 Sign up the day of the event 30 minutes prior to the start of the event.